Seoul Metropolitan Subway rolling stock

-There are many types of trains in Seoul but they are usually similar to each other.
-Typically, train cars have four doors on each side.
-In between the doors are rows of either cushioned or non-cushioned seats for 7 people, except for the outer ends of each wagon where there are smaller rows of seats for 3 people, marked for the use by the elderly, disabled passengers, and pregnant women.
+There are many types of trains in Seoul but they are generally similar to each other.
+Typically, train cars have four pairs of doors on each side.
+In between the doors are rows of either cushioned or non-cushioned seats for 7 people (6 on newer trains), except for the outer ends of each wagon where there are smaller rows of seats for 3 people, marked for the use by the elderly, disabled passengers, and pregnant women.

 This list focuses primarily on trains that run on the 9 urban subway lines in Seoul, the wide-area commuter rail lines integrated into the Seoul Metropolitan Subway, and the AREX airport railroad.
 The list does not, however, include rolling stock used on the Incheon Subway and light metro systems such as the U Line or EverLine.

 Features

 Emergency procedures

 Each train has at least one fire extinguisher and options for opening the door in an emergency.
 A SOS phone is placed in most cars operated by the Seoul Metropolitan Rapid Transit Corporation, and all new rolling stock.